marsdensoftware/aem-edge-forms-3/README.md

 - In Block's `.json` file, definitions id, models id and filters id needs to be the same name and lowercase.
 The exception of definitions title and definition plugins name
 - Block needs to be added to one or more `models` inside the models folder that will use the newly created Block

+### Form component development

+- Form component needs to be in it's own folder and live under `blocks/form/components` folder
+- New component needs to be registered in two places, in `blocks/form/_form.json` and `blocks/form/mappings.js`

 ### Updating content source

 1. Add a mountpoint in the `fstab.yaml`